CortexFoundation/tech-doc/model-writing-tutorial.md

 python3 tests/mrt/train_mnist.py
 ```

 This Python program will train a handwritten digit model using MXNet.
 It will take a few minutes to run.
-Upon completion, the trained model is stored under `~/mrt_model` (assuming you're `cvm-runtime` folder is under the root directory.
-If not, your model should be under `../mrt_model`).
+Upon completion, the trained model is stored under `~/mrt_model` (you can alter this path in the `python/mrt/conf.py` file).

 # Stage III: Quantize Your Model